 Bluff Road Campus life revolves around your year level.
-Each year level has a Student Manager who looks after the students as well as pastoral care teachers who help with wellbeing and administrative tasks.
+Each year level has a Year Level Leader who looks after the students as well as mentors who help with wellbeing and administrative tasks.

 Students get together at frequent assemblies where important information is shared.
-At assemblies we also celebrate excellence in all areas - academic, sport, the arts, leadership and uphold the college values.
+At assemblies we also celebrate excellence in all areas - academic, sport, the arts, leadership and celebrate the college values.